phpearth/docs/interop/git.md

 # What is GIT?

-Git is one of the most popular free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Git is one of the most popular free and open source distributed version control systems designed to handle everything from small to very large projects with speed and efficiency.

 Working on code requires a version control system and Git is highly recommended